United Healthcare Medication-Assisted Treatment (MAT) Coverage in Tennessee

 Does United Healthcare Cover MAT for Alcohol Dependency?

-Yes, United Healthcare does cover medication-assisted treatment for alcohol use disorder in Tennessee.
+Yes, United Healthcare medication-assisted treatment is covered for alcohol use disorder in Tennessee.
 This coverage includes a combination of prescription medications, such as naltrexone or disulfiram, alongside counseling and therapy to help you manage cravings and support long-term recovery.
-MAT for alcohol use disorder helps you overcome physical challenges while addressing the psychological aspects of addiction.
+United Healthcare MAT for alcohol use disorder helps you overcome physical challenges while addressing the psychological aspects of addiction.

 If you’re seeking medication-assisted treatment for alcohol use disorder in Tennessee, you can find programs that accept United Healthcare.
 Both outpatient and inpatient programs provide comprehensive support for your recovery.
 To learn more about medication-assisted treatment medications covered by United Healthcare, contact Freeman Recovery Center today.